Instant Pot lives up (deliciously) to the hype

 It was the hot ticket item on Amazon Prime Day, selling thousands of units in one day.
-Black Friday a few weeks ago was about the same.
+Black Friday was about the same.

 You don't have to go far to find glowing reviews, like this one from popular blog The Kitchn.
 But is it worth all the hype, or is this just another fad we'll all forget by next year – a kitchen appliance version of Pokemon Go?

 Short answer: yes, it's worth it.

 Long answer: If you've ever considered a pressure cooker but were put off by the cautionary tales of sauce explosions, or can't stand the thought of another kitchen appliance cluttering up the counter, the Instant Pot is for you.

 It's also a great choice for anyone looking to get further ahead on their meal prep, save time, or save energy.

 We love the Instant Pot so much we're giving a two of them away, along with one of our favourite cookbooks, just in time for Thanksgiving.
 Want to enter?
 The contest opens Friday, September 14 and runs until midnight on Sunday, September 30.

 Here's how to enter on Instagram:

 - Give the photo featuring the Instant Pot a like.

 - Tag a friend in the comments